Chronographer: Background

 Emma Willard (1787–1870) became a teacher in her late teenage years and soon became a campaigner for reform of existing teaching methods, including for the teaching of subjects to girls which had before only been taught to boys.
 Geography was one of the subjects that was deemed suitable for teaching to girls and Willard came to focus upon it.
 She approved of the works of Jedidiah Morse in this field and published a number of textbooks in conjunction with William Channing Woodbridge.

-Another of Willard's focuses was on history, she was one of the first to propose that American history be taught as a distinct subject from general history, arguing that it was critical to the survival of the young nation.
-By the 1820s the teaching of American history had been mandated in all publicly funded schools in five states.
-Interest in the subject grew over the next decades and Willard would go on to sell over a million history textbooks by the end of her life.
+Another of Willard's focuses was on history.
+She was one of the first to propose that American history be taught as a distinct subject from general history, arguing that it was critical to the survival of the young nation.
+By the 1820s, the teaching of American history had been mandated in all publicly funded schools in five states.
+Interest in the subject grew over the next decades, and Willard would go on to sell over a million history textbooks by the end of her life.

 Willard's textbooks reflected her geographical education; she considered that geography was, with chronology, one of the two "axes of history".
-Willard was inspired partly by Johann Heinrich Pestalozzi's theories that advocated associating history to the neighbourhood of the student.
-At a time when contemporary works failed to depict the geographical context of historical events her works contained many maps and other visual depictions of geography.
+Willard was inspired partly by Johann Heinrich Pestalozzi's theories that advocated associating history to the neighborhood of the student.
+At a time when contemporary works failed to depict the geographical context of historical events, her works contained many maps and other visual depictions of geography.
 Willard's work had been inspired by the isotherm maps and charts developed by Alexander von Humboldt and, indeed, Willard and Woodbridge had incorporated some of Humboldt's illustrations in their geographical textbooks.
-Willard's textbooks were unusual in their use of illustrations, even the early historical atlases then being published were largely collections of tables or charts.
-One of her notable early graphics, regarded as a predecessor of the chronographers, was the Progress of the Roman Empire published in Willard and Woodbridge's 1824 A System of Universal Geography on the Principles of Comparison and Classification.
+Willard's textbooks were unusual in their use of illustrations; even the early historical atlases then being published were largely collections of tables or charts.
+One of her notable early graphics, regarded as a predecessor of the chronographers, was the Progress of the Roman Empire, published in Willard and Woodbridge's 1824 A System of Universal Geography on the Principles of Comparison and Classification.
 This graphic depicted the tribes and civilizations absorbed by the Roman Empire as tributaries of the Amazon River, running from the top of the page to the bottom.
-Until this point timelines were usually presented in a left-to-right chronology.
+Until this point, timelines were usually presented in a left-to-right chronology.

 Willard, a strong American nationalist, became one of the first writers to produce national histories which focussed on events in a specific territory.
 One of her works was the 1828 History of the United States, or Republic of America, in which she notably used a series of maps to chart the territorial expansion of the colonies and republic over a period of 250 years.
 This has also been described as a precursor to her chronographers.
 Willard stood down from teaching in the 1840s, passing duties to her daughters, which allowed her to focus on the production of textbooks.